freeCodeCamp/guide/src/pages/cplusplus/index.md

 Link #2 for Mac : [Download for Mac #2 here](https://developer.apple.com/xcode/)

 **Another software recommendation would be Atom.
-With Atom you can not only write C++ code, but almost any other language as well.
+Atom is a text editor where you can not only write C++ code, but almost any other language as well.
+It is useful to those familiar with the command line, or those looking to have more practice with it.
 The link to the site is below:**

 https://atom.io/